 Ultra-deep offshore project benefits from subsea insulation

 The Kaombo project, operated by TOTAL, is located off the Angolan coast.
-Water depths reach up to 1,950 metres, which leads to extreme temperature and pressure conditions, and means the technology used has to be both reliable and cost-effective.
+Water depths reach up to 1,950 metres, which leads to extreme temperature and pressure conditions.
+This means the technology used has to be both reliable and cost-effective.
 ContraTherm® C25 had the credentials required.

 2000msw maximum water depth

 The extreme temperature and pressure conditions at such depths require the use of technology that is both reliable and cost-effective.

 148°C maximum service temperature

 The insulation needed to be able to protect dynamic structures and withstand extremes of service temperature without failing.

 The insulation needed to be able to maintain flow assurance in jumper structures in extremes of sea water temperatures.